Treasure hunt with Sören Schnürschuh

 Entdeckerpfad Trubschachen (Trubschachen Discovery Trail)

 It is common knowledge that Trubschachen lies in the land of milk and honey – after all, the village is home to Kambly, one of the most famous cookie factories in all of Switzerland.
-And to the Entdeckerpfad Trubschachen (Trubschachen Discovery Trail): Equipped with an explorer booklet and pencil and accompanied by three fun squirrels, visitors embark on an adventurous journey on the educational and free 3.5-kilometre trail.
+And to the Entdeckerpfad Trubschachen (Trubschachen Discovery Trail): Equipped with an explorer booklet and pencil and accompanied by three fun squirrels, visitors embark on an adventurous journey on the educational 3.5-kilometre trail.
 In a playful way, the three squirrels teach children all kinds of facts about the quaint Emmental village and its inhabitants.
 The path also leads to the burbling river Ilfis, where there is a fire pit and firewood, and past many other interesting locations.
 If you figure out the secret code along the way, use it to crack the explorer box at the Kambly Experience and you’ll receive a surprise reward.

 Discover Trubschachen with children